Proton Pump Inhibitor (PPI) Lawyer

 - Urine output

-- The gradual diminution of urine can possibly indicate urethral stricture
+- The gradual diminution of urine can indicate urethral stricture

 - Nausea, vomiting

-Oliguria or anuria is the failure to produce a normal amount of urine and is usually accompanied by an AKI, however, polyuria, the opposite of Oli and anuria occurs due to reduced fluid reabsorption by damaged renal tubules.
+Oliguria or anuria is the failure to produce a normal amount of urine and is usually accompanied by an AKI, however, polyuria, the opposite of oliguria and anuria occur due to reduced fluid reabsorption by damaged renal tubules.

 Acute Kidney Injury (AKI)